Intelligent Agents with Emotional Intelligence: Current Trends, Challenges, and Future Prospects: Affective Cognition

 \subsubsection{LLMs-Related Challenges}

-The emergence of large language models (LLMs) has paved the way for developing emotionally intelligent agents that leverage these technologies.
+The emergence of LLMs has paved the way for developing emotionally intelligent agents that leverage these technologies.
 In response, the development of LLMs is revolutionizing agents, transforming them from mere instrumental tools into autonomous "Metaverse Citizens" equipped with decision-making and interaction abilities.
 The recent study \cite{khan2025large} demonstrates how intelligent agents can integrate emotions into their decision-making processes, resulting in behaviors that are both acceptable and satisfying to users.
 This research examines the role of LLMs in creating intelligent agents within the Metaverse service ecosystem, where digital avatars, digital twins, and digital natives play essential roles.
 To improve the reliability and social realism of these agents, the paper proposes an explainable emotion alignment framework that incorporates factual data into their decision-making processes.
-The paper \cite{Raggioli2025} introduces an integrated architecture that combines cognitive and affective reasoning using large language models (LLMs).
+The paper \cite{Raggioli2025} introduces an integrated architecture that combines cognitive and affective reasoning using LLMs.
 In this framework, LLMs generate beliefs from natural language inputs.
-It employs an intrinsically motivated approach that relies on an internal emotional state to influence internal rewards.\\ \cite{tak2024journal} builds on recent studies of the emotional reasoning capabilities of Large Language Models (LLMs).
+It employs an intrinsically motivated approach that relies on an internal emotional state to influence internal rewards.\\ \cite{tak2024journal} builds on recent studies of the emotional reasoning capabilities of LLMs.
 While prior work has assessed LLMs' general understanding of emotions, it has not distinguished between their predictions of self-attribution versus perception of others’ emotions, based on appraisal theory, which reflects the fundamental mechanisms involved in human emotion elicitation.
 It reveals that GPT-4 excels in reasoning about stimuli designed to evoke inferred emotional attributions, closely mirroring human judgments, especially in idiosyncratic scenarios.
 Conversely, GPT-4's interpretations align more with perceptions of others’ emotions than with self-assessments, supporting the idea that LLMs adopt an observer-like perspective.
 The paper \cite{gandhi2024human} assesses affective cognition in foundation models to specify the abilities of LLMs such as GPT-4, Claude-3, and Gemini-1.5-Pro in determining emotion elicitation in various scenarios.
 It manifests that these models constantly align with human judgments, occasionally exceeding average human accuracy, particularly with chain-of-thought reasoning.
+Recent studies have moved beyond surface-level emotion recognition to examine the cognitive mechanisms underlying emotional reasoning in large language models (LLMs).
+In particular, \cite{bhattacharyya2025machines} introduces CoRE, a large-scale benchmark grounded in cognitive appraisal theory, to evaluate whether LLMs exhibit coherent and interpretable cognitive reasoning when processing emotionally charged stimuli.
+This paper indicates that while many models demonstrate broadly human-like appraisal structures, they struggle with nuanced emotions and exhibit inconsistencies across abstract cognitive dimensions, revealing implicit biases in emotion representation and limitations of current training paradigms.